Shakira live performances: Decade of 2010

-Fifa World Cup Opening Ceremony 2010
+FIFA World Cup Opening Ceremony 2010

 Shakira was chosen by FIFA to make the official anthem of the 2010 World Cup held in South Africa.
 Shakira performed "Waka Waka (This Time for Africa)" at the 2010 FIFA World Cup opening ceremony on 10 June at the Orlando Stadium in Johannesburg, South Africa.
 The song was preceded by performances of her past singles "Hips Don't Lie" and "She Wolf".
 Freshlyground also appeared on the stage and Mahola sang her verse of the song.
 Numerous African dancers and musicians accompanied Shakira during the performance.
 For the performances, Shakira was dressed in a black and white zebra-print jumpsuit coupled with a silk-fringed skirt and bracelets made of brown leather and silver pearls.
 Her outfit was designed by Italian fashion designer Roberto Cavalli.
 Diane Coetzer from Billboard praised the performance and called it the "crowning moment" of the concert show.
 Although critical of Cavalli's costume, Los Angeles Times critic Ann Powers complimented Shakira's performance of the three songs and commended her incorporation of native dancers and musicians in the show, writing: "It was just a symbolic gesture, but a strong one in this evening-long review of pop music's journey from Africa to every corner of the earth, and back."

 NBA All-Star Halftime Show (2010)

-On February 14, 2010, Shakira was one of the artists that appeared at said event presenting "She Wolf" and "Give It Up to Me", the third single off the album, during the halftime of the 2010 NBA All-Star Game, Shakira emerged in a black military-style dress from a cage, and her dancers gyrated and tossed their hair wildly through Shakira's songs.
+On 14 February 2010, Shakira was one of the artists that appeared at said event presenting "She Wolf" and "Give It Up to Me", the third single off the album, during the halftime of the 2010 NBA All-Star Game, Shakira emerged in a black military-style dress from a cage, and her dancers gyrated and tossed their hair wildly through Shakira's songs.

 Rock in Rio (2010)

-In 2010, Shakira performed before more than 85,000 people at the Rock in Rio festival held in Madrid, Spain, wearing a minimal decorated outfit that consisted of a gold bustier, black tuxedo pants and boots, offered a repertoire for her hit songs from Her previous albums such as "Te Dejo Madrid", "Inevitable", "Whenever, Wherever", "Ciega, Sordomuda" among others.
+In 2010, Shakira performed before more than 85,000 people at the Rock in Rio festival held in Madrid, Spain, wearing a minimally decorated outfit that consisted of a gold bustier, black tuxedo pants, and boots, offering a repertoire for her hit songs from Her previous albums such as "Te Dejo Madrid", "Inevitable", "Whenever, Wherever", "Ciega, Sordomuda" among others.

 Latin Grammy Awards (2011)

-In 2011 she was awarded the "Person of the Year" award and recognition, being the youngest artist to receive that award and the second woman after Gloria Estefan, Shakira received a tribute from various artists singing her previous songs such as "Blind, Sordomuda " or "Objection (Tango)" also appeared later singing her song "Antes de las seis" from her album "Sale el Sol" to promote it.
+In 2011, she was awarded the "Person of the Year" award and recognition, being the youngest artist to receive that award and the second woman after Gloria Estefan, Shakira received a tribute from various artists singing her previous songs such as "Blind, Sordomuda " or "Objection (Tango)" also appeared later singing her song "Antes de las Seis" from her album "Sale el Sol" to promote it.

-Glastonbury (2011)
+Glastonbury (2010)

-In 2011 Shakira performed a show at the music festival in the UK Glastonbury presenting hits from her repertoire such as: Hips Don't Lie, Inevitable, She Wolf, Waka Waka, Underneath Your Clothes, Whenever, Wherever among others.
+In 2010, Shakira performed a show at a music festival in the UK Glastonbury presenting hits from her repertoire such as: "Hips Don't Lie", "Inevitable", "She Wolf", "Waka Waka", "Underneath Your Clothes", "Whenever, Wherever", among others.
 For the presentation Shakira wore tight black pants and a sleeveless shirt, for the Ojos Así segment she used her classic Belly Dance belt.
 It was well received by critics where The Guardian gave it 4 stars out of 5.